Demographics of the United Kingdom: Census established and the demographic transition, 1800–2000

-By the 1870s, the total fertility rate of the UK population declined from 4.88 children per woman in 1871, to 2.4 by 1921, representing a transition to the third stage of the demographic transition.
-Traditional means of birth control were used such as abstinence and withdrawal facilitated the collapse of the birth rate, this was also hastened by the 1930s by more modern methods of contraception which were beginning to be used with increased acceptance.
-From 1840 to 1930 there was a net emigration of English people out of the country which resulted in the population being stunted in the capacity it could have grown to.
+The total fertility rate of the UK population declined from 4.88 children per woman in 1871, to 2.4 by 1921, representing a transition to the third stage of the demographic transition.
+Traditional means of birth control, such as abstinence and withdrawal, facilitated the collapse of the birth rate.
+By the 1930s, this was hastened by more modern methods of contraception, which were beginning to gain increased acceptance.
+From 1840 to 1930 there was a net emigration of English people out of the country, which scaled back population growth.

-During the first half of the 20th century, the United Kingdom began to approach the 4th stage of the demographic transition.
-The end of the First World War and the loss of lives of troops, coupled with an influenza outbreak is estimated to have caused the death of upwards of 900,000 people in the United Kingdom.
-This as a consequence shrunk the male population of the Lost Generation and altered the sex ratio, which slowed the growth rate of the population down.
-By the end of the Second World War, this transition had been completed and the society had a low but fluctuating birth rate, a low death rate and a slowed growth rate of the population.
-In 1948, the British Nationality Act was signed which allowed the access of the peoples of the British Empire's colonies to migrate to the country being classed in nationality as the same as a native of the United Kingdom.
-This law, while a unintentional side-effect, led to the start of modern migration to the United Kingdom.
+During the first half of the 20th century, the United Kingdom began to approach the fourth stage of the demographic transition.
+The deaths of troops in the First World War, coupled with the 1918 influenza outbreak, are estimated to have totalled over 900,000 deaths in the United Kingdom.
+This reduced the male population of the Lost Generation and altered the sex ratio, which slowed the growth rate of the population.
+By the end of the Second World War, the fourth stage transition was completed.
+There was a low but fluctuating birth rate, a low death rate and a slower population growth rate.
+The British Nationality Act 1948 allowed many people from the British Empire's colonies to migrate to the country, being classed in nationality as the same as a native of the United Kingdom.
+This law, while an unintentional side-effect, led to the start of modern immigration to the United Kingdom.

-The move into the 4th stage also took place during major social change in the United Kingdom throughout the 1960s.
-Liberalisation of society during the decade led to the 1967 Abortion Act which legalised abortion in the United Kingdom for the first time, and the 1969 Divorce Reform Act, which liberalised the circumstances under which someone can get a divorce.
-Between these years, the population fluctuated; from the 1950s onwards the population increased through natural growth but by the time of the mid 1970s the population decreased due to emigration, which took net migration to a negative, and deaths exceeding births.
-For the first time in 1973, the birth rate of the country fell below replacement level, due to the previous liberalising acts.
-By the 1980s, the decline of population growth had recovered to a extent due to a reversal of net emigration.
+In the 1960s, there was also major social change in the United Kingdom.
+Liberalisation of society led to the Abortion Act 1967, which legalised abortion in the United Kingdom for the first time, and the Divorce Reform Act 1969, which made divorce easier.
+Between these years, the population fluctuated: from the 1950s onwards the population increased through natural growth.
+By the mid-1970s, the population decreased due to emigration, which took net migration to a negative, and deaths exceeded births.
+For the first time in 1973, the birth rate of the country fell below replacement level.
+By the 1980s, the decline of population growth had recovered to an extent due to a reversal of net emigration.

-In the 1990s, international migration began to contribute more proportionally to population growth, and by 1998 this had passed natural increase as the main provider of growth.
-Liberalisation of immigration rules under the new government allowed rapid increase of the number of migrants arriving, quadrupling the number from a net migration rate of 50,000 a year, to 200,000 a year.
+In the 1990s, international migration began to contribute more to population growth.
+In 1998, this overtook natural increase as the main cause of growth.
+Liberalisation of immigration rules under the Blair government allowed a rapid increase of the number of migrants arriving, quadrupling the number from a net migration rate of 50,000 a year, to 200,000 a year.